richafnu/Viva/Viva/glint/setup/questions-setup.md

 1. Edit **Greeting** - "Thank you!" is prepopulated, but customize the greeting in a way that's comfortable for you.
 1. Edit **Text** - You see dummy text in the **Text** box.
    - All dummy text can be edited.
-   - The Text field also includes placeholders, called macros, that pull in values based on your employee data or Glint-generated items.
+   - The Text field also includes placeholders, called macros, that pull in values based on your employee data or Viva Glint-generated items.
 Delete macros or add new macros by selecting the blue plus sign (+) in the Text box.
 1. Select **Save Changes**.

 > [!NOTE]